 Cook Time 10 days

-In Italy 100% pure alcohol is used as the main ingredient to make limoncello which can be bought from your typical Italian supermarket.
-Since most of the rest of world can’t be trusted with such easy to access pure liquor (hic), here we have used vodka instead.
+In Italy, 100% pure alcohol is used as the main ingredient to make limoncello which can be bought from your typical Italian supermarket.
+Since most of the rest of the world can’t be trusted with such easy-to-access pure liquor (hic), here we have used vodka instead.
 It’s simple and the results are great.

 - Lemons – 6 unwaxed